interconnectDiabetes/interconnectDocker/README.md

     ```

 3. Log out and log back in.
 This ensures your user is running with the correct permissions.
-4. Verify docker runs without `sudo`.0
+4. Verify docker runs its demo without `sudo`.

     ```
     docker run hello-world